JetBrains/idea-gitignore/README.md

 - Files syntax highlight
 - Gitignore templates filtering and selecting in rules generator by name and content
 - User custom templates
-- Show ignored files by specified Gitignore file (right click on `.gitignore` file)
+- Show ignored files by specified Gitignore file (right-click on `.gitignore` file)
-- Create file in currently selected directory
+- Create a file in the currently selected directory
 - Generate Gitignore rules basing on [GitHub's templates collection][github-gitignore]
-- Add selected file/directory to Gitignore rules from popup menu
+- Add selected file/directory to Gitignore rules from the popup menu
-- Suggesting `.gitignore` file creation for new project
+- Suggesting `.gitignore` file creation for a new project
-- Entries inspection (duplicated, covered, unused, incorrect syntax, relative entries) with fix actions
+- Entries inspection (duplicated, covered, unused, incorrect syntax, relative entries) with quick-fix actions
 - Comments and brackets support
 - Navigation to entries in Project view
-- Renaming entries from ignore file
+- Renaming entries from a dot-ignore file
 - Close opened ignored files action
 - Custom user templates with import/export features